Abdi-Ali33/my-landing-page-/README.md

  * An access to the Internet

  ### Installation Process
+  * clone this repository to a location in your file system. git clone https://github.com/Abdi-Ali33/my-landing-page-.git

+* Open terminal command line then navigate to the root folder of the application.
+* open index.html on your browser.

  [Go Back to the top](#portfolio)
  ## Technology Used
  * HTML - which was used to build the structure of the pages.

  * CSS - which was used to style the pages.
+ * FontAwesome Icons

  ## Reference
  * Materialize CSS